mfalda/home/README.md

 1. clone the repository;
 2. enter in the cloned directory;
 3. install needed packages with `bundle install`;
-4. start the dev webserver with `bundle exec jekyll serve --incremental`.
+4. start the dev webserver with `bundle exec jekyll serve`.

+To clean the cache use `bundle exec jekyll clean`.